donbool/UF-YIT/README.md

 4. `npm install`

 5. cd into backend, `npm install mongoose` and `npm install dotenv`
-6. create environment variable (.env file) and we have the link
+6. create environment variable (.env file), a .env file is needed to connect to the database, it should start with:
+MONGODB_URL=mongodb+srv://

 ### To Run
 To run node server